Journey through Gauge Theories: From Foundations to New Frontiers: The Standard Model

 The mathematical expression describing the above fundamental particle is a gauge theory based on group $\mathbf{SU(3)_c\otimes\mathbf{SU(2)_L}\otimes\mathbf{U(1)_Y}}$.
 The group $SU(3)_c$ where c stands for color degree of freedom, describes strong interaction of quraks and antiquarks mediated through octet of massless, intermediate vector bosons called gluons.
 The product $SU(2)_L \otimes U(1)_Y$ where, L and Y represents left handed and hypercharge respectively and describes the electroweak model that unifies electromagnetic and weak interaction mediated through massless photon and massive vector bosons $\mathcal{W}^\pm,\mathcal{Z}^0$.
 In the SM, quarks, charged leptons are massive particles while neutrinos are massless and exist only in left handed helicity state.
 To construct the final Lagrangian for the SM, all the necessary components, including the terms describing electroweak, strong and Higgs interactions that give mass to particles through electroweak symmetry breaking, are combined.
 The Lagrangian describing the SM is then given as :

 The above Lagrangian incorporates kinetic energy, self-interaction as well as interactions with $\mathcal{W}^\pm,\mathcal{Z}^0,\gamma$ for leptons and quarks, including Higgs-related masses, couplings and connections to lepton and quark masses.
 One way to categorize these independent parameters within the SM for a single generation is by classifying them as the inherent variables of the model as the two gauge couplings $g,g^{'}$ for the $\mathbf{SU(2)_L}$ and $\mathbf{U(1)_Y}$ gauge groups respectively, the potential function $V(\Phi)$ involves two parameters namely $\mu$ and $\lambda$ and Y represents the Yukawa couplings.
 The addition of two generations of quarks and leptons, the SM consists of 25 free parameters including gravity and if gravitational forces are not taken into account it consists of 18 free parameters which include 3 coupling constants, 2 parameters in Higgs potential, 6 quark masses, 3 charged lepton masses, 3 mixing parameters, 1 CP-violating phase $\delta$.
 Major successes of the SM were the observation of neutral current interaction in 1983, the discovery of $\mathcal{W}^\pm$ and $\mathcal{Z}^0$ at CERN\cite{Watkins:1986va}, which were the crucial experiments that gave impetus to SM.
 The discovery of top quark by the CDF group and DO group at FNAL\cite{campagnari1997discovery}, the crucial experiments that gave concreteness to the SM.
 Thus, a long time was invested in developing the entire SM i.e. from the discovery of electron in 1897 by physicist J.J.
 Thomson, to the Higgs Boson, the last piece of the puzzle, which was discovered in 2012 at the Large Hadron Collider\cite{article}.
-Beside the remarkable achievement of SM of particle physics it failed to explain
+Beside the remarkable achievement of SM of particle physics it failed to explain the observation of the neutrino oscillations by Super Kamiokande\cite{fukuda2003super} and SNO\cite{mcdonald2021neutrino}, which implies massive and non-degeneracy of neutrino.
+It does not address the presence of dark matter and dark energy which constitute approximately 95 $\%$ of the universe's mass and energy.
+It does not include gravity and thus fails to provide a single unified theory that could explain all the fundamental forces in nature.
+Thus, to unravel physics beyond SM, vast and countless efforts have been put forward both on theoretical and experimental front in the hope of arriving at the so called ``theory of everything''.